-At Mountain Ridge Adventure, you can experience the full thrill at the Zombie Zip Line Terror.
+At Mountain Ridge Adventure, you’ll experience the thrill of the Zombie Zip Line Terror.
 The line starts at Weatherwax Road from Johnson Road – 1/3 mile of uphills and steep turns at Schenectady.

 This tour is not for the fainthearted, though.
 From the corpse-riddled path through a forest haunted by a serial killer to the hundreds of feet of screaming steel cable along the magnificent Zip Line Park, Mountain Ridge Adventure is an experience to remember.
 The event is held every Friday and Saturday night in October from 7-10 pm.
 There are food/concessions and free parking.

 Adirondack Animal Land Tour

 Adirondack Animal Land is a wildlife park that is family-owned and operated.
 It provides a natural home to more than 500 animals on an 80-acre piece of land surrounded by the Adirondack Mountains.